akl5/akl5/README.md

 ## Works in Progress 🧠
-**I'm Constantly Learning** – _and currently learning how to:_ Build with Svelte, create my own sports predictive model, and learning how to crochet!
+**I'm Constantly Learning** – **_and currently learning how to:_** Build with Svelte, build Machine Learning models for my favourite hockey teams, and learning how to crochet! 🧶